kezabelle/django-stagesetting/README.rst

 - `django-solo`_ as well.
 - `django-djconfig`_ looks similar in principle, insofar as it uses forms?
 - `django-aboutconfig`_ maybe?
+- `django-modelsettings`_ looks pretty similar - *define Django application settings with Django ORM models and edit them in the admin area.*

 If you think GitHub popularity is an indication of usage and battle-tested production-readiness, then any of the above are certainly worth considering,